szew404/djpro/docs/api.rst

 .. -api-

-To include an API configuration (Django Rest Framework) to your project, adds the ``--api`` option to the general dj-pro project creation command:
+To include an API configuration (Django Rest Framework) to your project, adds the ``--api`` option to the general djpro project creation command:

 .. code-block:: shell

-   dj-pro project YOUR-PROJECT-NAME --api
+   djpro project YOUR-PROJECT-NAME --api

 .. note::

    Change ``YOUR-PROJECT-NAME`` to your project name.

-``dj-pro`` will create a Django project including API configuration with the following structure:
+``djpro`` will create a Django project including API configuration with the following structure:

 .. code-block:: shell